If there are two words that most people would use to describe traveling internationally, it would probably be these two: fun and expensive.

 Several credit cards will allow foreign transactions, but they will also charge a 1-5% fee on each transaction as well.
 While that may not sound like much, it can still add up to be a rather significant amount after you take each of your transactions into account.

 If this is the case for you, you may want to consider applying for a new credit card that won’t have very hefty transaction fees when traveling internationally.
-Though at the same time, don’t do this automatically because it may not be the wisest choice for you, financially speaking, to sign up for a new credit card either.
+Some online banks, take Zolve.com for example, not only offer credit card for immigrants and travellers with no foreign transaction fee, they also provide other banking options to manage your finances conveniently.
+Though at the same time, don’t do this automatically because it may not be the wisest choi

 And keep in mind, you don’t have to use credit cards when traveling internationally either.
 It’s perfectly fine to just pay cash everywhere you go if that’s what you prefer to do, even if it may not be as convenient.